 2. Vivienne Westwood

-Vivienne Westwood’s prioritise the use of renewable energy and have previously called out for luxury labels to switch from using fossil fuels to green energy.
+Vivienne Westwood prioritise the use of renewable energy and has previously called out for luxury labels to switch from using fossil fuels to green energy.
 The brand’s commitment to environmental practices was also emphasised by a V&A exhibition in London that featured information concerning sustainable fashion.

 Second-hand fashion is growing at an incredibly fast rate.
 Farfetch is embracing this concept and has begun collaborating with Thrift+, an on-demand donation service for pre-owned clothes.